If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 The most common and evident reason for a missed delivery attempt is the absence of the receiver.

 The estimated arrival time of the order is always updated to the customer beforehand.
-And the “out for delivery” notification is sent hours ago to the client with driver details.
+And the “out for delivery” notification is sent hours ago to the client with the details of delivery personnel.

 If the customer is still unavailable at the given address, it is a missed delivery scenario.